TalMizrahii/parallel-BFS-search/README.md

 This program has the following dependencies:

-- **Thread Library**: The program requires either `<pthread.h>` or `<thread>` as the thread library for managing parallelism.
+- **Thread Library**: The program requires `<thread>` as the thread library for managing parallelism.
 Ensure that the chosen library is supported and properly configured in the compilation environment.

 ## Installing And Executing